Connected And Automated Vehicle (CAV) Frequently Asked Questions

 Cars that employ automated vehicle features sometimes have cellular-based telematics systems that communicate vehicle performance information to the company that built the vehicle.
 This is used to detect problems with the system and to update software over-the-air.
 Owners of these vehicles agree to sharing this information as part of their license agreement.
 This communication is separate and distinct from connected vehicle technologies for safety and mobility improvements.

-Anonymous data shared in V2X systems can be transmitted to traffic management agencies.
-Data sent and received by the roadside V2X device is typically transmitted over fiber optic cables from the traffic signal to the Traffic Operations Center.
+Data shared in connected vehicle systems are often transmitted to traffic management agencies.
+This is usually done over fiber optic cables from the traffic signal or other infrastructure devices that have connected vehicle capability.
 This data may be used in real time to identify crashes, determine road conditions, respond to congestion or provide useful information to motorists.
 It may also be stored in local or cloud-based data systems for broader analysis of conditions.
-This anonymous data is usually aggregated for analysis.
+All of this data is anonymous and is usually aggregated for analysis.

 Fifth-generation wireless or 5G is the newest mobile network that’s replacing the current 4G-LTE technology by providing a number of improvements in speed, coverage, and reliability.
 When fully mature, 5G will revolutionize our ability to stream data on our phones and will facilitate the “internet of things”, where a broad variety of devices are connected.